Potter’s ex-chief: ‘I saw no violation’ of policy by officer

 Tim Gannon resigned two days after the April 11 shooting, saying he believed he had to quit “because I would not immediately fire Kim Potter.”
 Potter resigned the same day.

 Potter, 49, is charged with manslaughter in Wright’s death.
-During an April 11 traffic stop in the Minneapolis suburb of Brooklyn Center, the 20-year-old Black motorist broke away from officers trying to arrest him and was attempting to drive away when Potter shot him.
-Body-camera video captured Potter, who is white, shouting “I’ll tase you!” and “Taser, Taser, Taser!” before she fired once.
+She was expected to testify Friday.
+During an April 11 traffic stop in the Minneapolis suburb of Brooklyn Center, the 20-year-old Black motorist pulled away from officers as they were trying to arrest him and got back into his car before Potter shot him.
+Body-camera videocaptured Potter, who is white, shouting “I’ll tase you!” and “Taser, Taser, Taser!” before she fired once.

-Under questioning from Potter attorney Earl Gray, Gannon testified that he viewed body-camera video immediately after the shooting and squad car video recently, and when he had “all the data in front of me, I saw no violation.”
+Under questioning from Potter attorney Earl Gray, Gannon testified that he viewed body-camera video immediately after the shooting and dashcam video recently, and when he had “all the data in front of me, I saw no violation.”

 “Violation of what?”
 Gray asked.